 The issue of substance use disorder has become a widespread problem affecting more than 21 million Americans.
 It has become very costly as well as the nation shells out more than $740 billion each year to cover costs of health care, crime, and lost work productivity.
 It is not easy to pinpoint the most addictive drugs affecting our population today as each person has different tendencies, predispositions, and exposures to the substance.
 Sometimes because of the genetic and chemical makeup of an individual can have an impact on the drug use patterns and how it affects an individual’s brain.

 There are some instances when drug dependence happens almost instantaneously.
 In some, it would take a much longer period of time, but once dependence occurs, it poses greater risks.
 This means the withdrawal from the drug will be more challenging and detrimental.
-Still, there are those that get people hooked even if a person uses them for several times only.
+Still, there are those that get people hooked even if a person uses them several times only.

-Drug addiction is quite a complex disease impacting not only the behavior but also the brain circuitry.
-Whether it is the most addictive drugs or not, using these substances produce pleasure by enhancing how good a person feels.
+Drug addiction is quite a complex disease impacting not only the behavior but also brain circuitry.
+Whether it is the most addictive drug or not, using these substances produce pleasure by enhancing how good a person feels.
 When the drugs wear off, individuals feel bad about themselves, prompting them to look for the happy sensation by using drugs again.
 And the cycle goes on.

 This arguably one of the most popular drugs on the market today.
-It is tagged as a highly addictive substance that considered as a stimulant.
+It is tagged as a highly addictive substance that considered a stimulant.
 This means that it heightens the body’s activity by increasing alertness, energy, blood pressure, and heart rate.
 It creates a sense of high as it overloads the brain with dopamine, which is a neurotransmitter involving pleasure.

 The substance traces its roots to South America as it is taken from the coca plant that is native to the place.
 It can be in rock or powder form and is taken by smoking, snorting, or injecting.